Gera1313/4-Code-Quiz/README.md

 ![The question and option cards']()

 ## Notes

-Unfortunately there are some errors I could not figure out in time and it is missing some features that I could not add in time.
-Will work on this in the future when I have free time.

-11/25/23 UPDATE: Working on refactoring and fixing this web application now.
+11/25/23 UPDATE: Working on refactoring and fixing this web application.
+12/4/23 UPDATE: All issues have been fixed and implemented new features.
+New features:
+Scoreboard
+Ability to enter and save initials and score
+"View Scores" modal
+"Play Again" button

 ## Links